Let’s just say, this isn’t the first time we’ve gotten that one….

 Who's playing tonight?

 Improv Asylum is not a stand-up club.
-Improv Asylum shows feature resident casts (like Saturday Night Live!) who perform.
-Each show has four to six actors, a musician and a technician.
+Improv Asylum shows feature resident casts who perform a blend of improv and sketch comedy.
+Each show has five to six actors, a musician, and a technician.

 What is your Main Stage show?